MuhammadTahaBinZaeem/ParetCo/README.md

 * **Lameea Mubashir Khan**
 * **Idrees Babar**

-For **Muhammad Taha Bin Zaeem, a second-year Computer Engineering student**, one motivation was the gap between *learning* concepts such as architecture, scheduling, dataflow, memory systems and optimization—and being able to **experiment with all of them together**.
+For **all of us, Computer Engineering students**, one motivation was the gap between *learning* concepts such as architecture, scheduling, dataflow, memory systems and optimization—and being able to **experiment with all of them together**.

 The question became: